mOctave/eratosthenes-benchmark/docs/styleguide.md

 Each file should be preceded by the following copyright notice on single-line comments:

 ```
-Copyright (c) {{ year added }}  {{ first contributor to file }}
+Copyright (c) {{ year added }} by {{ first contributor to file }}.

-Eratosthenes Benchmark is free software: you can redistribute it and/or modify
+Eratosthenes Benchmark is free software: you can redistribute it and/or
-it under the terms of the GNU Affero General Public License as published by
+modify it under the terms of the GNU Affero General Public License as
-the Free Software Foundation, either version 3 of the License, or
+published by the Free Software Foundation, either version 3 of the
-(at your option) any later version.
+License, or (at your option) any later version.

 Eratosthenes Benchmark is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of